sighol/tree-rs/README.md

 ## Performance

+The performance is not as good as the windows `tree` or linux `tree` commands, but it prints way faster than I can read.

-From the small tests that I've run, it is about half the speed of `tree`.
+From small benchmarks, it looks like it is about 2-10 times slower than linux `tree`.